na-na-hi/renget/archive/cdb3z.md

 "He's fine, see?
 I'm not gonna seriously hurt him, don't worry.
 Plus, we've got berries in case I get carried away, Booker." said Sneasel, before she turned back to address me.
 "I thought this was a sparring match, but you've barely done anything.
 Show me what you can do!" she said, before beckoning me forward with her right claw.

-I started to protest, saying "But I don't what I can-" before a familiar feeling started to well up within me.
+I started to protest, saying "But I don't know what I can-" before a familiar feeling started to well up within me.
 I'd felt the same way when I encountered that ghost in the dungeon - I'd become blinded by rage and before I'd realised what was happening I'd beaten the thing to death with a stick.

 I started to wonder if this was just a thing Pokemon could do to each other, before deciding that there's no way it would work a sec-